TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 sum {eq}`Eq:LeastSquares:GeneralModel`
 get different weights $w_i$.
 When building a statistical model this may be desirable when some data give more 'information'.

-Then the expression we want to minimize is given by
+Then the expression we want to minimise is given by

 $$
   \sum_{i=1}^{n}  \class{blue}{w_i} \big(y_i - \beta_1f_1(x_{i1},\ldots, x_{ik}) \,-\, \ldots \,-\,